Azure/azure-sdk/releases/2020-08/js.md

 ##### New Features on Keys, Secrets and Certificates

-- Added the optional `serviceVersion` property to the `CertificateClient`, `SecretClient`, `KeyClient` and `CryptographyClient` optional parameters to control the version of the Key Vault service being used by the clients.
+- Added a `serviceVersion` property to the `CertificateClient`, `SecretClient`, `KeyClient` and `CryptographyClient` optional parameters to control the version of the Key Vault service being used by the clients.
     - It defaults to the latest supported API version, which currently is `7.1`.
-    - Other supported service version at the moment is `7.0`.
+    - The other supported service version at the moment is `7.0`.
-- Added `recoverableDays` as an optional property to `KeyProperties`, `SecretProperties` and `CertificateProperties`, which denotes the number of days in which the key, secret or certificate can be recovered after deletion.
-This is only applicable for Azure Key Vaults with the soft-delete setting enabled.
+- Added `recoverableDays` as an optional property to `KeyProperties`, `SecretProperties` and `CertificateProperties`, which denotes the number of days in which the Key, Secret or Certificate can be recovered after deletion.
+    - This is only applicable for Azure Key Vaults with the `soft-delete` setting enabled.

 ##### New Features on Key Vault Keys